loginom/loginom-help-en-omegat/data/visualization/cube/addcalculatingfact.md

 * **Total** (*Dimension name.IsTotal*): check whether the dimension value is total.
 The variable is used with *IF()/IFF()* functions for modification of the calculated measure values in the total cells.
 * **Null** (*Dimension name.IsNull*): check whether the dimension value is the null value.

-and on methods of measures aggregation:
+And on methods of measures aggregation:

 * **Sum** (*Measure name.Sum* ): the sum of all measures values.
 * **Count** (*Measure name.Count* ): the count of all measures values.